ideckia/ideckia_api/api/action/creator/templates/readme.md

 TODO

+## Translations

+The translations are stored in `lang` directory.
+A JSON for each language.

 ## Test the action

 There is a script called `test_action.js` to test the new action.
 Set the `props` variable in the script with the properties you want and run this command: